jojiyamaguchi/saveclipboardimg/README.md

 # saveclipboardimg
 This is a web app to save image copied from clip board.
-This web app is designed to make saving print screen images easier for Windows users.
+This web app is designed to make saving print screen images easy, mainly for Windows users.